 SEATTLE – Marguerite Casey Foundation is accepting applications for its 2019 Journalism Fellowships and Scholarships on Poverty.
 The program aims to support journalistic work that helps the public and policymakers understand how families are working for solutions and equity in communities across the United States.

 Each Journalism Fellowship on Poverty includes a stipend of $4,000 and up to $1,000 to cover travel expenses.
 Each Journalism Scholarship on Poverty includes a stipend of $2,000 and up to $1,000 for associated travel cost.
-All applications are due on September 25, 2019.
+The application deadline has been extended to October 4, 2019.
 The Foundation will announce four Fellows and two Scholars in December.

 “Accurate and inclusive journalism is crucial to our country because stories contribute to the public narrative about poverty and low-income families,” said Luz Vega-Marquis, president and CEO of Marguerite Casey Foundation.